alcrene/smttask/smttask/view/README.md

 A collection of methods for viewing and filtering Sumatra record stores.
 Filtered records may be returned as Pandas Dataframe, which is particularly convenient when working within a Jupyter notebook.

-**Note**: This subpackage is designed to have no dependencies on *smttask*.
-If found to be appropriate, it could be split into its own package.
+**Note**: This subpackage was originally designed to work with any Sumatra record store.
+If found to be appropriate, it could be split into its own package by making the few *smttask* optional.